 6. There is Only One Type

 Yoga isn’t just a one-size-fits-all practice, there are many different types.
 There is Vinyasa which is the most popular type of yoga currently.
 You can do Hatha yoga, Power yoga or even hot yoga.
 These are just samples of the many available styles.

-I hope this article has cleared up some misconceptions and if you are looking to get started then i would recommend you start by reading the yoga burn Zoe Bray Cotton review for a DVD system for beginners.
+I hope this article has cleared up some misconceptions and if you are looking to get started then i would recommend a DVD system for beginners.